jasdeep06/assignment-kc/README.md

    - Frontend is available at `http://localhost/`
    - Backend is available at `http://localhost:8000/`

-A sample `test_user.csv` is available inside the `test_data` folder in the repository, which you can use as a starting point.
+A sample `test_user.csv` is available inside the `backend/test_data` folder in the repository, which you can use as a starting point.

 ## Tools, Libraries, and Frameworks